AmitDasRup123/HateBiasNet/README.md

 # HatSpeDat

 ## Overview
-The HateSpeechCorpus is a dataset collected from Twitter, consisting of 3003 tweets.
+The HatSpeDat is a dataset collected from Twitter, consisting of 3003 tweets.
 It has been meticulously annotated by three speech-language pathology graduate students, ensuring high-quality labeling of hate speech.
 This dataset is invaluable for researchers and practitioners working on hate speech detection and natural language processing.

 **Source:** Twitter
 **Length:** 3003 tweets